 This accessible yet creative flavor mix is a great opportunity to bring a new dish to your family gathering and talk to abuela in her native language about her favorite traditional holiday dishes.
 If you’re new to Spanish culture, try striking up a conversation with your family and friends in Spanish about their favorite foods, likes, and dislikes.
 Many of us can speak conversational Spanish, and it’s an easy and fun twist on traditional holiday conversations.

 Hungry for more international flavor?
 Check out 10 mouth-watering recipes from around the world.

 This year, don’t just spice up the food — spice up the conversation with international flavor by learning a new language with Mango.
-Learn more about how you can build conversation skills in different languages from around the world with Mango!
+Click the button below to choose a language to learn or log back into your Mango learning!